polterguy/phosphorusfive/plugins/p5.io/README.md

 * sys42.execute-lisp-file - Evaluates one or more Hyperlisp files.
 Pass in either a constant, or an expression leading to one or more files.
 * sys42.execute-lisp-folder - Evaluates all Hyperlisp files within one or more specified folders.

+#### Changing the read-only state of a file

+You can set one or more files to "read-only" with the *[file-set-read-only]* Active Event.
+In addition, you can remove the "read-only" attribute, using the *[file-delete-read-only]* Active Event.
+Both of these Active Events takes either a constant or an expression, leading to multiple files.